-Customer incentives are easy to comprehend: They involve cash-back rebates, low-interest financing offers or other perks that are offered directly to buyers.
+CARS.COM — Customer incentives are easy to comprehend: They involve cash-back rebates, low-interest financing offers or other perks that are offered directly to buyers.
 Dealer incentives don’t work in the same way, but they can still lower a car’s negotiated purchase price and benefit the customer.

 Dealer incentives are factory-to-dealer incentives that reduce the dealer’s true cost to buy the vehicle from the factory.
 Manufacturers offer these incentives on a regional basis to generate sales on specific models.
 These incentives are sometimes referred to as “spiffs,” and they can lead to competition among dealers to move that slower-selling stock.
-For instance, a dealer incentive may kick in when a certain sales target is reached, with each subsequent sale resulting in a higher factory-to-dealer rebate.
+For instance, an incentive may kick in when a certain sales target is reached, with each subsequent sale resulting in a higher factory-to-dealer rebate.

 Additionally, dealer incentives aren’t relegated merely to slow-selling models.
-Manufacturers may provide new dealerships with rebate offers in order to establish customers, or they may offer incentives to established dealerships in exchange for taking on added inventory.
+Manufacturers may provide new dealerships with rebate offers in order to establish buyers, or they may offer incentives to established dealerships in exchange for taking on added inventory.
 Hopefully, these and similar scenarios will benefit customers.

 Finally, dealer incentives should not be confused with dealer holdback.
 Holdback is a portion of a vehicle’s sales price (typically 2 percent to 3 percent of either the invoice price or MSRP) that a manufacturer returns to a dealer, usually on a quarterly basis.
 It’s a way of boosting the dealer’s cash flow and helps the dealer keep his lights on.
 Most dealerships see holdback as something that they’re entitled to.